 Note: You must present a current and valid Pensioner Concession Card or Health Care Card when you attend for your appointment.
 Discounts are offered at our discretion and may be withheld for patients who have previously missed appointments or cancelled at late notice.

-The Medicare is usually more than 50% of the total fee.
+The Medicare is usually about half the total fee.
 The rebate is not known until after the pathology result is confirmed.

 Private health insurance